TodorW/KumOS/README.md

 ## License

-ZephyrOS is licensed under the MIT License.
+KumOS is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-Thank you for your interest in ZephyrOS!
+Thank you for your interest in KumOS!
 Feel free to open issues or discussions for any questions or suggestions.

 ---